MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geodata-api.md

 ms.service: "bing-maps"
 ---
 # Geodata API

+> [!NOTE]
+> **Bing Maps Spatial Data Service Geodata API retirement**
+>
+> Bing Maps Spatial Data Service Geodata API is deprecated and will be retired.
+Free (Basic) account customers can continue to use Bing Maps Spatial Data Service Geodata API until June 30th, 2025.
+Enterprise account customers can continue to use Bing Maps Spatial Data Service Geodata API until June 30th, 2028.
+To avoid service disruptions, all implementations using Bing Maps Spatial Data Service Geodata API will need to be updated to use Azure Maps [Get Polygon](search/get-polygon) API by the retirement date that applies to your Bing Maps for Enterprise account type.
+>
+> Azure Maps is Microsoft's next-generation maps and geospatial services for developers.
+Azure Maps has many of the same features as Bing Maps for Enterprise, and more.
+To get started with Azure Maps, create a free [Azure subscription](https://azure.microsoft.com/free) and an [Azure Maps account](/azure/azure-maps/how-to-manage-account-keys#create-a-new-account).
+For more information about azure Maps, see [Azure Maps Documentation](/azure/azure-maps/).
+For migration guidance, see [Bing Maps Migration Overview](/azure/azure-maps/migrate-bing-maps-overview).

 Use the following URLs to request a set of polygons that describe the boundaries of a geographic entity, such as an AdminDivision1 (such as a state or province) or a Postcode1 (such as a zip code) that contain a given point (latitude and longitude) or address.

 ## Supported HTTP Methods